Add effects and animations to your interactive wireframes

 Bounce: Bounces the element vertically or horizontally across the screen several times.

 Clip: Clips the element on or off, vertically or horizontally.

-Fold: Folds the element like a piece of paper.
+Fold: Makes the element fold like a piece of paper.

 Highlight: Highlights the background with a defined color.